Coledunsby/CDCodabarView/README.md

 pod 'CDCodabarView'
 ```

-Alternatively, you can install it manually by copying the file `CDCodabarView.swift` into your project.
+Alternatively, you can install it manually by copying `CDCodabarView.swift` and `CDCodabarEncoder.swift` into your project.

 ## Usage (Storyboards)